Saddil Ramdani: Sri Pahang

+Bhayangkara

 After one year impressing in Malaysia, there was another race in Indonesia to recruit him.
-He eventually signed for Bhayangkara, a high-paying club owned by the Indonesian Police, to play in the 2020 Liga 1 season.
+Saddil eventually signed for Bhayangkara, a high-paying club owned by the Indonesian Police, to play in the 2020 Liga 1 season.
 However, he could only play three matches without scoring a goal due to the suspension of the league amid the COVID-19 pandemic.